My brothers and sisters in the Lord,

 - Volunteers able to assist with the check-in and seating process at weekend Masses are also crucial as we strive to maintain appropriate social distancing.

-- Please call the rectory at 516-489-8585 if you are available to assist with any of these new Mass procedures.
+- Please call the rectory office at 516-489-8585 if you are available to assist with any of these new Mass procedures.